 This article is part of the Antiphospholipid Syndrome (APS) resource library that I’m building up on my site.
 In this post, we will focus on medications and Antiphospholipid Syndrome.
 In particular, warfarin is a key medication for the management of APS, especially if you’ve experienced blood clotting events in the past.
 We will also take a look at what DOACs (direct oral anticoagulants) are, how other medications such as NSAIDs (non steroidal anti-inflammatory drugs) can interact with warfarin, and exciting new drugs in the pipeline.

-If there are specific terms or topics in this post that you were wondering about, such as injections, diet, bone health or something else, it will be covered in the complete resource guide coming soon, so keep an eye out for that!
+If there are specific terms or topics in this post that you were wondering about, such as injections, diet, bone health or something else, you can probably find the answers in the complete Antiphospholipid Syndrome A – Z guide here!

 Pin to Your Medications and Antiphospholipid Syndrome Boards: